 Margaret Dale, Client Care Coordinator

 Margaret graduated from Lawrence Technological University with a B.S. in Architecture.
-She loves the creative process and finds ways to integrate her “architecture brain” into her work at The Salt Lake Resilience Co.
-From assisting with the referral and intake process, to helping with billing and records needs, Margaret strives to make the client’s experience at The SLRC easy and seamless.
+She loves the creative process and finds ways to integrate her “architecture brain” into her work at Greenwell Psychology & Consulting.
+From assisting with the referral and intake process to helping with billing and records needs, Margaret strives to make the client’s experience easy and seamless.
 She believes strongly in the importance of people’s stories and the resilience of the human spirit.